lite-xl/lite-xl.github.io/docs/user-guide/introduction.md

 The command palette is bound to ++ctrl+shift+p++ by default and is used to enter commands and execute them.

-The command palette supports fuzzy matching so you don't need to enter the full name of the command.
+The command palette supports fuzzy matching, so you don't need to enter the full name of the command.
 For instance, to create a new file, you can type `new doc` and the correct command `Core: New Doc` will show up as the first choice.
 You can press ++up++ or ++down++ to select other commands.